-A few months before I was going to give birth, I inquired about the hospital rates so that we would know how much to prepare for my delivery.
-Then I learned that rooming-in with the infant is already mandatory all hospitals.
-During Dindin’s time, it was still optional, and I was taken aback.
+A few months before I was going to give birth, I inquired about the Bacolod hospital baby delivery rates so that we would know how much to prepare for my eventual delivery.
+Then I learned that rooming-in with the infant is already mandatory in all Bacolod hospitals.
+During Dindin’s time, it was still optional, and so I was taken aback.

-This is compulsory rooming-in is because of the The Rooming-In and Breastfeeding Act of 1992 or Republic Act 7600 and Executive Order 51 of the Republic of the Philippines.
+The rooming-in is already compulsory in Philippine hospitals because of the The Rooming-In and Breastfeeding Act of 1992 or Republic Act 7600 and Executive Order 51 of the Republic of the Philippines.
 Here they are, as follows:

 “a.
 EO 51 THE MILK CODE – protection and promotion of breastfeeding to ensure the safe and adequate nutrition of infants through regulation of marketing of infant foods and related products. (e.g. breast milk substitutes, infant formulas, feeding bottles, teats etc. )”